 The Diabetes Program provides self-management classes to adults diagnosed with pre-diabetes and Type 2 diabetes.
 The diabetes team provides education classes, support groups, and develops a treatment plan to assist you in controlling your diabetes.
-Read how the ACPHD Diabetes Program helps people live better with Type 2 diabetes.
+See our community success stories of how our Diabetes Program helps people live better with Type 2 diabetes.

 Education Classes and Support Groups

 The Diabetes Class is an 8-week course.
 Individuals who meet the eligibility requirements meet once a week for 2 hours.
-Topics discussed are the following - Diabetes Management; Medication; Monitoring Blood Sugar, Stress Management; Physical Activity; Sick Days; Nutrition.
+Topics discussed are the following:

-The Diabetes Support Group meet once a month for 2 hours.
-Topics varies.
+The Diabetes Support Group meet once a month for two (2) hours.
+Topics vary.
+Virtual classes are being held during COVID-19.

 The Hypertension Class is a 4-week course.
 Individuals meet once a week for 2 hours.
-Topics discussed are the following – What is Hypertension; Nutrition; Physical Activity; Lifestyle Modification; Medications; Heart Attack; Stroke.
+Topics discussed are the following:

 - Adults (18 years and older)